XPixelGroup/BasicSR/README.md

 1. [SRGAN model](https://arxiv.org/abs/1609.04802)
 1. [SFTGAN model](http://mmlab.ie.cuhk.edu.hk/projects/SFTGAN/)

+:sun_with_face:

+add sft-gan testing codes.
+See [seg_arch and sft_arch files](https://github.com/xinntao/BasicSR/blob/master/codes/models/modules/).

+The sft-gan testing codes and models are just from the torch version without much testing.
+Later, we will improve it and add training codes. (before June 10)

+The sft-gan models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1o2J8SwWaDZ69w3tyTevtakU6QrMHcYPk?usp=sharing).

+:sun_with_face:

 Now it supports 1 and 2.

 The repo is still under development.
 There may be some bugs :-)